 When you contact your lender, explain your financial situation, and be up front about how much you can afford to pay, and when you can make your regular payments again.

-The federal government is sending out economic impact payments to Americans making less than $100,000 a year.
-Individuals receive up to $1,200, married couples will get up to $2,400 and families will get an extra $500 for each eligible child.
+Back in May, the federal government started sending out economic impact payments to Americans making less than $100,000 a year.
+Individuals received up to $1,200, married couples got up to $2,400 and families got an extra $500 for each eligible child.

-If you’re already signed up for direct deposit with the IRS, the government will deposit the funds directly into your account.
-Otherwise, expect to receive a check or prepaid Visa debit card in the mail with your payment on it.
+If you were already signed up for direct deposit with the IRS, the government should have deposited the funds directly into your account.
+Otherwise, you should have received a check or prepaid Visa debit card in the mail with your payment on it.